FueledbyJordan/RavindranFinal/README.md

 M new mutual friends given a specific user.
 The algorithms used to complete these tasks are described below.

+_Note: This project should be compiled using Boost version 1.58.0.1 or greater._

 ##### Top N Friends
 1. Find friends of the user
 2. Find friends of friends